Updated: 01/21/2018 | Orignally posted: 1/10/2009

 I’ve been living in Bangkok on and off for two years now.
 It’s become my base of operations as I backpack around Thailand and Asia.
 It’s the place I return to when I am out of money and need to work.
 I’ve developed a network of friends, business contacts, learned the language, and mastered the city.

-And when I returned to Thailand in 2006, I spent just 10 hours in the city before leaving for the islands.
+Even when I returned to Thailand in 2006, I spent just 10 hours in the city before leaving for the islands.
 I couldn’t leave the city fast enough.
 Again, why would I want to spend time in a massive, chaotic city when I could be relaxing on the beach?

 As I leave in a couple of weeks to go teach in Taipei, I can’t help but think about all the things this city has taught me.

 So are notions about cleanliness.
 Last night, I ate Thai food on the street next to a motorcycle stand.
 The night before I had chicken BBQ made with chicken that clearly had been sitting there for some time (on ice).
 The woman who cooks my Pad Thai uses her hands to make it.
 Yet here I sit, still alive.
 They say a lot of the reason children develop allergies is because we’re so hyper clean that their bodies don’t develop resistance.
 There’s no talk about peanut allergies and wheat allergies here.
 Our species lasted thousands of years a bit dirty.
 Bangkok taught me that a little dirt never really hurt anyone.

 If I could start a life in a place like Bangkok, I could start a life anywhere.
-I could plop myself down anywhere and start a life.
 I could be who I wanted, make new friends, and live a life full of adventure.
 Now as I go to Taipei facing the same situation, I’m not worried about anything.
 If I can manage in one city, I can manage in another.

-And now I wonder, after learning so much in Bangkok, what will Taipei teach me?
+And, now I can’t help but wonder, after learning so much in Bangkok, what will Taipei teach me?

 Get the In-Depth Budget Guide to Bangkok!